• Portfolio

 Once out of the oven, put them in a paper towel sleeping bag to soak up the extra butter before serving to your friends.

 I added another dash of salt to mine after baking because salt is delicious.
-And you're all set!

 I threw mine in a Pyrex container to take to work, these could last about a week in a sealed container.